joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 13. Select '**main**' for the branch
 14. Under Build Presents, select **Angular**
 15. For App location, enter "**/firewall-mon-app/**"
-16. Leave Api location empty
+16. Leave the API location empty
 17. For the Output location, enter: **"dist/firewall-mon-app"**
 18. ![Azure Static WebApps - Angular Build](/uploads/github_azfirewall_mon_createbuildangular.png "Azure Static WebApps - Angular Build")
 19. If you navigate to your own forked GitHub repository, you should see a new folder created under .github/workflows - and a new GitHub Actions workflow file!